XxxHolic: A Midsummer Night's Dream: English release

 The film was licensed by Funimation Entertainment in North America and released alongside the forty-minute anime film Tsubasa Reservoir Chronicle the Movie: The Princess in the Birdcage Kingdom.
 It was released with both Japanese and English.
 The Blu-ray has full 1080p high definition and AVC encoding.
 The audio is Dolby TrueHD with a 5.1 track for the English dub and a 2.0 track for the original Japanese version.
 The special features are some trailers, a recording montage, character artwork, background designs, and some video footage of the film's opening release in Japan.
 The back of the Tsubasa movie/xxxHolic movie combo DVD and Blu-ray Disc claims that it has over two hours of bonus features.
 There is a commentary from the original Japanese actors, actresses, and other staff.

 Reception

 N.S.
 Davidson of IGN said that the film is very original, clever, and long enough to get things accomplished.
 Todd Douglass Jr. of DVD Talk said that the film feels like an extended episode, but that it has better animation and a better story.
 The film was selected for the 2006 Annecy International Animated Film Festival alongside the films Wallace & Gromit: The Curse of the Were-Rabbit, Renaissance, Asterix and the Vikings, and Origin: Spirits of the Past.
-The film is included in the book Magic as Metaphor in Anime: A critical study by Dani Cavallaro.